Eruv

 An eruv pole and wire outside the Tower of David, Jerusalem.
 Only the higher of the two visible wires is used by the eruv.

-An eruv (/he/; עירוב, lit. 'mixture', also transliterated as eiruv or erub, plural: eruvin /he/ or eruvim) is a ritual halakhic enclosure made for the purpose of allowing activities which are normally prohibited on Shabbat (due to the prohibition of hotzaah mereshut lereshut), specifically: carrying objects from a private domain to a semi-public domain (carmelit), and transporting objects four cubits or more within a semi-public domain.
-The enclosure is found within some Jewish communities, especially Orthodox ones.
+An eruv (/he/; עירוב, lit. 'mixture' (Note: Also transliterated as eiruv or erub.
+Aramaic plural: eruvin [(ʔ)eʁuˈvin].
+Hebrew plural: eruvim.)) is a ritual halakhic enclosure made to allow Orthodox Jews to carry objects outdoors, which is normally prohibited on Shabbat.
+With an eruv, Jews can carry their house keys, tissues, medication, babies, and other objects, and can use strollers and canes – all of which are otherwise forbidden.

-An eruv accomplishes this by symbolically integrating a number of private properties and spaces such as streets and sidewalks into one larger "private domain" by surrounding it with mechitzas, thereby avoiding restrictions of transferring between domains.
+An eruv accomplishes this by symbolically integrating a number of private properties and spaces such as streets and sidewalks into one larger "private domain" by surrounding them with ritual walls.
 Often a group constructing an eruv obtains a lease to the required land from a local government.

-An eruv allows Jews to carry, among other things, house keys, tissues, medication, or babies with them, and to use strollers and canes – all of which are otherwise forbidden from being carried outside one’s home during Shabbat, in the absence of an eruv.

 Definition

 The prohibition of transferring between domains

 In Jewish tradition it is commonly said that "carrying" is forbidden on Shabbat.
 Specifically, "transferring between domains" is considered one of the 39 categories of activity prohibited on Shabbat.
+It facilitates a tradition of a communal meal by allowing food to be carried from house to house on Shabbat.
+The eruv itself is the communal meal, but the eruv borders are often referred to as the eruv.

 The halacha of Shabbat divides spaces into four categories: